lyndsgo/policy-center/README.md

   - Again, just enforcing best practises.
 Using Husky means best practises are more likely to be followed as they are applied at commit-level, and can help prevent issues with formatting and bugs.
 - Material UI / TailwindCSS
   - I chose to go with the combo of Material UI and TailwindCSS because I know that's what you guys are using in your project.
 As discussed in the interview, I mentioned I hadn't used TailwindCSS for a while, and I have never used MUI.
 I can see the benefits of MUI when there is no custom component library in place, it helps development time, is responsive and considers accessibility standards.
+- React-hook-form & Zod
+  - For form handling and validation.
+React-hook-form is good for giving immediate feedback to users.
+It's more maintainable and scalable than managing form state and validation manually.
+It also allows for more easy control over inputs.
 - Structure
 - The app structure has been set up for scalability and maintainability.
 The folder organisation clearly separates concerns, making it easier to locate, modify, and extend functionality as the project grows.